-The five-storey building at 128 Bundall Road, Bundall, was sold by Newallah Pty Ltd, an entity linked to the Hams family.
+The five-storey building, 128 Bundall Road, Bundall, was offered by Newallah Pty Ltd, an entity linked to the Hams family.

-Newallah offered the investment with a rental guarantee covering a four per cent vacant component.
+A a rental guarantee covered a four per cent vacancy.

-The deal is being struck, therefore, on a fully let 8.15 per cent market yield.
+The sale price reflects a fully let 8.15 per cent yield.

-With 2984 square metres of area and 66 car parks, the office is about a five minute drive to Surfers Paradise, Southport, Broadbeach and Ashmore.
+With 2984 square metres of lettable area and 66 car parks, it is a five minute drive to Surfers Paradise.

-“The sale of 128 Bundall Road is an incredible run for the street,” Mr King said.
+“The sale of 128 Bundall Rd is an incredible run for the street,” Mr King said.

-“In fact, three adjoining office buildings have now sold for a combined value of $35 million in just over two years.
+“In fact, three adjoining office buildings have now sold for a combined value of $35m in just over two years.

 “The lack of opportunities currently in the market and the value this building presented led to the expressions of interest campaign generating 89 enquiries from a mix of domestic and interstate investors.